LAWS 3055 Planning and Environment Law

 Coordinator Peter Holt Opens in new window

-Description This unit seeks to achieve a balance among theory, policy and practical issues in its approach, and it incorporates a strong interdisciplinary component in the introductory phase.
+Description This subject seeks to achieve a balance among theory, policy and practical issues in its approach, and it incorporates a strong interdisciplinary component in the introductory phase.
 It examines the planning laws in the state of New South Wales.
 Topics covered include an analysis of the functions of the relevant ministers, State government departments, and local councils; the role of public agencies; the effect of environmental planning instruments; and the impact of the planning system.

 Student Contribution Band HECS Band 4 10cp